 Also, remember to have the checkbox for “Follow relocation” checked.

 If a link returns HTTP status code different than 301 or 200 it means “Dead” for ScrapeBox.

 So if you are working on some big onsite changes connected with the total amount of internal pages you will probably want to be pretty sure that Google re-indexes everything.
-To sure that everything is as it should be, you can use Screaming Frog, SEO Spider and ScrapeBox.
+To ensure that everything is as it should be, you can use Screaming Frog, SEO Spider, and ScrapeBox.